marcdacz/compare-pdf/README.md

 -   **matchPageCount**: This is a boolean flag that enables or disables the page count verification between the actual and baseline pdfs
 -   **disableFontFace**: By default fonts are converted to OpenType fonts and loaded via the Font Loading API or `@font-face` rules.
 If disabled, fonts will be rendered using a built-in font renderer that constructs the glyphs with primitive path commands.
 -   **verbosity**: Controls the logging level for pdfjsLib (0: Errors (default), 1: Warning, 5: Infos)
+-   **diffColor**: (from pixelmatch) The color of differing pixels in the diff output in [R, G, B] format.
+[255, 0, 0] by default.
+-   **diffColorAlt**: (from pixelmatch) An alternative color to use for dark on light differences to differentiate between "added" and "removed" parts.
+If not provided, all differing pixels use the color specified by diffColor. null by default.

 **Image Comparison**